Visit the institution website for COVID‑19 updates

 Applicants should hold the equivalent of a 2:2 undergraduate degree in Psychology.

 Months of entry

 Applied psychology uses scientific psychological principles, methods and findings to study and solve problems associated with the human mind and behaviour.
-It is widely used in mental health, occupational psychology, business management, education, health, product design, ergonomics, criminology and law.
+It is widely used in mental health, occupational psychology, business management, education, health, criminology and law.

-This course is aimed at graduates who have previously studied psychology and want to further their general knowledge to an advanced level, as well as developing an understanding of how psychology is applied to a particular aspect of real life.
-You can choose from: health psychology, educational and child psychology or clinical and counselling psychology.
+This course is aimed at graduates who have previously studied psychology and want the opportunity to further their general knowledge to an advanced level, as well as the chance to develop an understanding of how psychology is applied to a particular aspect of real life.
+Areas of applied psychology studied include: educational psychology, child psychology, clinical psychology and counselling psychology.

-The extended version of the course ‘with Professional Experience’ contains substantive placement experience enabling you to gain real world experience in an applied psychology-relevant setting.
+The extended version of the course ‘with Professional Experience’* contains substantive placement experience* which aims to enable you to gain real world experience in an applied psychology-relevant setting.

 Information for international students